 Step 1 - Measuring and Cutting

 The hem is usually the finishing stage of the dress.
-Experts advise letting the dress hang overnight to allow any stretch or fullness to drop before trimming and sewing the hem.
+Let the dress hang overnight to allow any stretch or fullness to drop before trimming and sewing the hem.

-- MEASURE - Start by trying on the dress and deciding on the length of the skirt.
-Once you have decided on that, then work out how much of the hem you will trim off before neatening and completing the hem.
-Every dress and every body type is different and therefore there is no hard and fast rule here for how much to trim off.
+- MEASURE - Start by trying on the dress and deciding on the correct length of the skirt.
+Every dress and every body type is different and therefore there is no hard and fast rule here for how where the skirt should end.
+Consider what is flattering for your body and what makes you feel comfortable.

-- ADD SEAM ALLOWANCE - There will, however, be a need for at least 1 to 2 inches (2 to 5 cms) of fabric needed to be added below the desired hem length to create the neatening and fold of the hem.
-For hemming a dress that is straight across, I usually add 1 inch seam allowance.
-This allows for a double fold hem of ¼ inch + ¾ inch (6mm and 2cm).
+- ADD SEAM ALLOWANCE - Add at least 1 to 2 inches (2 to 5 cms) of fabric below the desired hem length for the hem seam allowance.
+For hemming a dress that is straight across, I usually add a 1-inch (2.5cm) seam allowance.
+This allows for a double-fold hem of ¼ inch + ¾ inch (6mm and 2cm).

-- CUTTING - Cut with a sharp pair of scissors making sure you are cutting straight.
+- CUTTING - Cut all the hem allowance line with a sharp pair of scissors making sure you are cutting straight.

 Step 2 - Press the Hem

-When you are happy with the hem length remove the dress and turn it inside out to measure the desired turn up for the hem.
+When you are happy with the hem length, remove the dress and turn it inside out ready to start pressing and sewing the hem.

-- PRESS OVER TWICE - You will want to turn the hem over twice to create a neatly enclosed hem.
+- PRESS OVER TWICE - You will want to turn the raw edge of the hem over twice to create a neatly enclosed hem.
 This is called a double fold hem.

-- WIDTH - The first turn over can be narrow and the second turnover completes the hem.
-The second turnover adds some weight to the hem and neatens the bottom of the skirt.
+- WIDTH - The double fold of the hem does not need to be equal.
+The first turn over can be narrow and the second turnover can be wider.
+Doing a double fold adds some weight to the hem and encases the raw edge so it does not fray.

 Step 3 - Pin and Double Check